iraikov/chicken-lapack/README.md

-These routines solve a system of linear equations ''A * X = B'' or ''A' * X = B'' with a general N-by-N matrix ''A'' using the LU factorization computed by the xGETRF routines.
-Argument ''NRHS'' is the number of right-hand sides (i.e. number of columns in ''B'').
-Optional arguments ''LDA'' and ''LDB'' are the leading dimensions of arrays ''A'' and ''B'', respectively.
-The return value is the solution matrix ''X''.
+These routines solve a system of linear equations A * X = B or A' * X = B with a general N-by-N matrix A using the LU factorization computed by the xGETRF routines.
+Argument NRHS is the number of right-hand sides (i.e. number of columns in B).
+Optional arguments LDA and LDB are the leading dimensions of arrays A and B, respectively.
+The return value is the solution matrix X.